-Scaffolds are the temporary structures that construction workers use to access the higher levels of construction projects in progress.
-Because scaffolds are not part of the final product being produced, and they are usually built very quickly and with a relatively high level of improvisation to fit the project at hand, they often fail to meet the safety standards applied to more permanent structures.
+Scaffolds are the temporary structures that construction workers use to access the higher levels of projects in progress.
+Because scaffolds are not part of the final product, they are usually built very quickly and with a relatively high level of improvisation to fit the project at hand.
+Unfortunately, they often fail to meet the safety standards applied to more permanent structures.
 Thus, incidents may be more likely to occur.

 What Causes Scaffolding Accidents?

 Unfortunately, scaffolding accidents are often not random events or unavoidable hazards of work.

 At the heart of what causes scaffolding accidents is negligence, companies making cost cutting decisions that put efficiency and profits before worker well-being.